nrwl/nx/docs/shared/angular-tutorial/3-task-running.md

 You can see that two targets are defined here: `test` and `lint`.

-The properties inside each of these these targets is defined as follows:
+The properties inside each of these targets is defined as follows:

 - `executor` - which Nx executor to run.
 The syntax here is: `<plugin name>:<executor name>`
 - `outputs` - this is an array of files that would be created by running this target.
 (This informs Nx on what to save for it's caching mechanisms you'll learn about in [4 - Workspace Optimizations](/angular-tutorial/4-workspace-optimization)).